 Jenson Nelson

 I'm also a painter.
-That's where the color sense comes from — not a textbook, but thousands of hours mixing paint and seeing what happens.
-I bring that same eye and that same willingness to get my hands dirty to every design problem I touch.
+That's where my color sense comes from, not a textbook, but thousands of hours mixing paint and paying attention.
+I bring that same instinct and hands-on approach to every design problem.

-I love learning about and using new tools, updates, AI programs — almost as much as I love my vintage Bernina.
-I'm good at AI, interested in all things tech, and I've led creative teams.
-Give me a new tool and I'll figure out what it can do before most people finish reading the documentation.
+I love new tools, updates, and emerging tech almost as much as my vintage Bernina.
+I'm quick with AI and generative design tools, always experimenting to see how they expand what's possible.
+Give me a new program or platform and I'll figure out what it can do before most people finish reading the manual.

 LocationPortland, OR